leepeterson/valetpress/readme.md

-# ValetPress
+# WP-Brew

-ValetPress allows for the quick installation and configuration of WordPress install for local development and testing.
+WP-Brew allows for the quick installation and configuration of WordPress install for local development and testing.
 The idea of this script was inspired from the script that @AaronRutley originally created (https://github.com/AaronRutley/valetpress), but has been written from the ground up to provide cleaner code, as well as adding/removing features that I felt were or were not necessary for my daily usage.

 ## What?